MicrosoftDocs/azure-dev-docs/articles/ux-beta/django-postgresql-webapp/includes/python-postgresql-webapp/create-postgres-service-vscode-5.md

 1. Select a subscription if prompted.

-1. Select the database you created above, for example *msdocs-django-postgres-webapp-db-\<unique-id>*.
+1. Select the database you created above, for example *msdocs-python-postgres-webapp-db-\<unique-id>*.
 If the database name doesn't appear in the list, it's likely it hasn't finished being created.

 1. Select **Yes** in the dialog box to add your IP address to the firewall rules of the PostgreSQL server.